OneX131X/appKelolaKegiatanBtikp/README.md

 # appKelolaKegiatanBtikp

-This is A Web App Project for my thesis (?) in my last semester in college
+This Web App Project is for my thesis (?
+That thing that you make in the last semester of college)

-This app is to manage all data of a study activity for teachers.
+This app is to manage data of activities (such as the registration, reservation, details of the activity, etc) from a study activity that held for teachers.

-Teachers that will participate in a study activity can do registration for it. they also can check the details of their activites and can print/download the certificate from this app.
+Teachers that will participate in a study activity can do the registration, they also can check the details of their activites and they can print/download the certificate with this app.

 these are how some of the interfaces looks like

 ![login](https://user-images.githubusercontent.com/87486976/183406465-2c5e3a2a-742c-4d3c-bdb5-24ad7bbbfdbb.jpg)
 ![admin dashboard](https://user-images.githubusercontent.com/87486976/183406477-34c5453f-4c8d-4bd3-b193-d5011adba1a3.jpg)
 ![admin pendaftaran](https://user-images.githubusercontent.com/87486976/183406547-f874c815-fc26-4d9e-94be-75a50f823329.jpg)